 Various organizations have trained handlers and animals who work with people in hospitals, nursing homes, rehab centers, and other types of facilities.
 All kinds of animals are recruited, including dogs, cats, horses, rabbits, birds, guinea pigs, rats, and llamas.

 Bringing an animal into the drug addiction counseling process has more pros than cons.
 (Unless you’re allergic.)

 Physically, horseback riding can improve strength, flexibility, and balance, but it can also reduce stress and boost confidence.

 Dogs are most commonly used in AAT.
-Typically dogs are paired with a handler, and the animal (be it dog, cat, bird or whatever other creature) helps take the individual’s mind off trauma.
+Typically dogs are paired with a handler, and the animal (be it a dog, cat, bird, or whatever other creature) helps take the individual’s mind off trauma.